krzentner/language-world/data/text-davinci-003-old/chain_py_md/pick-out-of-hole-2.py.md

-Steps:
+The Steps:
-1. Put gripper above the hole
+ 1. Put the gripper above and to the side of the hole
+ 2. Angle the gripper downwards
+ 3. Reach into the hole
+ 4. Grab the peg with the gripper
-2. Drop gripper around the peg
+ 5. Lift the gripper out of the hole, with the peg
-3. Close gripper around peg
-4. Move peg to goal
+ 6. Move the peg to the target location

-First, put the gripper above the hole. if check("the robot's gripper is not above the hole"):
+if check("the robot's gripper is not above the hole and to the side of the hole"):
-    robot.put("gripper above hole")
+    robot.put("gripper above and to the side of the hole")

-Next, drop the gripper around the peg.
-This can be done by angling the gripper in order to fit in the hole and then lowering it around the peg. if check("the robot's gripper is not around the peg and the robot's gripper is open"):
-    robot.drop("gripper around peg")

-Once the gripper is lined up around the peg, close the gripper to grab the peg. if check("the robot's gripper is around the peg and the robot's gripper is open"):
+if check("the robot's gripper is above the hole and to the side of the hole"):
-    robot.close("gripper around peg")
+    robot.angle("gripper downwards")

+if check("the robot's gripper is angled downwards towards the hole"):
+    robot.reach("into the hole")

-Now that the gripper is securely holding the peg, move it to the goal. if check("the robot's gripper is around the peg and the robot's gripper is closed"):
+if check("the robot's gripper is near the peg in the hole"):
+    robot.grab("peg with the gripper")

+if check("the peg is in the robot's gripper"):
+    robot.lift("gripper out of hole, with the peg")

+if check("the robot's gripper is out of the hole with the peg"):
-    robot.place("peg at goal")
+    robot.place("peg at target location")